klimbu2306/Medieval-Battlegrounds-Game/Docs/RepositoryStructure.md

 With a boolean variable, shared-state or private, you _risk the aforementioned racetime condition error_ if your system messes up preventing multiple people from being able to overwrite the variable when they aren't supposed to!

-The fix is to use a Queue data structure, which is where `ServerScripts.Abilities` comes into play.
+The fix is to sacrifice space complexity and use a **Queue** data structure, which is where `ServerScripts.Abilities` comes into play.

 `ServerScripts.Abilities` verifies whether a player is able to use a certain spell or use a given commands **given that there exists no markers within their `Stunned` queue!**